 Teri is a co-founder and the current chair of the American Headache and Migraine Association (AHMA).
 The AHMA is a new patient-focused, patient-driven nonprofit organization for patients with Migraine and other Headache Disorders as well as their families, friends, and other interested people.
 The AHMA exists to E.A.S.E. the burden of Migraine and other Headache Disorders through Education, Awareness, Support, and Engagement.

 Experience and affiliations:

 Teri is a well known author and patient advocate and was awarded the National Headache Foundation's Patient Partners Award in 2004 for her "ongoing patient education, support and advocacy."
+In 2013, the American Headache society presented Teri with the Distinguished Service Award for "Substantial Meritorious Service as an Advocate for Headache Sufferers."
 She is one of four founding members and the past secretary of the Alliance for Headache Disorders Advocacy.

 Teri's organizational memberships include:

 • The National Headache Foundation